kosheniatko/kottans-frontend/README.md

 - 5xx: Server Error
 ### (SURPRISED!)
 Custom headers can also be created and sent by the client; they will be treated as entity headers by the HTTP protocol.
+*Everything is a file* describes one of the defining features of Unix.
+`*nix` systems also contain:
+**Hard Link** — additional name for existing file.
+**Symbolic link** — something like label on Windows systems.
+**Socket** — internal endpoint for sending or receiving data within a node on a computer network.

 ### (USE IN THE FUTURE!)
 Tools for View HTTP Traffic:
 - Chrome/Webkit inspector